aws-samples/semantic-search-aws-docs/README.md

 ## How to deploy the solution

+### Deploy with AWS Cloud9
+Follow our [step-by-step deployment instructions](AWS-Cloud9-Deployment-Readme.md) to deploy the semantic search application if you are new to AWS, Terraform, semantic search, or you prefer detailed setp-by-step instructions.

+For more general deployment instructions follow the sections below.

+### General Deployment Instructions
 The backend folder contains a Terraform project that deploys an OpenSearch domain and 2 ECS services:

 * frontend: Streamlit-based UI built by Haystack ([repo](https://github.com/deepset-ai/haystack/tree/master/ui))